 Recipients and chapter advisers are notified in April 2021.
 Recipients are also announced on our NHS Scholarship program page in May.
 Applicants not selected to receive an award will be notified via email following the award acceptance deadline, July 1, 2021.

 Scholarship checks are mailed to applicants’ home addresses in August 2021 and made payable to their college or university.
 Recipients will be asked to provide detailed information about their destination institution upon receiving the award.
 All required information must be received by July 1, 2021, so that check processing can be initiated on time.

 Is the scholarship renewable?

 Yes.
 Scholarships expire after four years.
 Recipients must use all funds within four years.

 Can I request to defer my scholarship award distribution?

 Yes, however the funds must be claimed within four years.
 Requests to defer must be made by emailing firstname.lastname@example.org by July 1, 2021.
 If requests are not made by the deadline, the check will be issued for the full amount of the scholarship in August 2021.

 Are students required to use their entire award during their freshman year of college?

-If a recipient decides to attend a different school than the one provided with the application, whom should he or she notify?
+If a recipient decides to attend a different school than the one provided on their acceptance form, whom should they notify?